Understanding the Different Types Single of Garage Door Torsion Springs and Benefits of a Two Spring System

 Many garage doors use extension springs instead of torsion springs.
 Click the 'Torsion springs' link above to see the difference.

-Disadvantages of zinc galvanized torsion springs
+Zinc galvanized torsion springs

 The Advantages of a Two Spring System